walton5511/wikiwikihk/docs/qol/npc-shops.md

 #### Eva Energy, Snacks/Food and Potions
 ![](https://i.imgur.com/t5vR9lM.png)
-One of the newest NosVille Residents is Eva Energy.
-With the "Exchange" option you can craft snacks, food and potions en-mass.
+One of the most beloved NosVille Residents, Eva Energy, can help you craft snacks, food and potions en masse with new "Exchange" option.

 ## Changed Shops